IsaacSchemm/amo-versions/ExtendedVersionInfoApi/README.md

 **Response**

-* version_id: int
 * file_id: int
 * bootstrapped: boolean
   * Detected from install.rdf.
   * Bootstrapped (restartless) add-ons can be installed and removed without restarting the browser.
 * jetpack: boolean
   * Detected based on the presence of harness-options.json or package.json.
   * These add-ons use the deprecated Firefox Add-on SDK.
 * has_webextension: boolean
   * Embedded WebExtensions are detected from the install.rdf.
   * For standalone WebExtensions (modern Firefox add-ons), this API will set this field to true and the others to false.
 * is_strict_compatibility_enabled: boolean
   * Detected from the install.rdf.
 This will only be true for legacy add-ons that specify the corresponding field in install.rdf (such as Lightning).

 **Example**